 - State and local authorities, within a juvenile justice system, pursuant to specific State law.

-May I authorize UALR to disclose information to someone with my consent?
+Can UA Little Rock disclose my information to someone with my consent?